utopia-rise/fmod-gdextension/README.md

 as C# support is required and performance might not be on the same level as a C++ integration.

 **Note:** This project is a fork of [godot-fmod-integration](https://github.com/alexfonseka/godot-fmod-integration) which uses godot module to integrate fmod in the engine.
+We thank [alexfonseka](https://github.com/alexfonseka) for the work he did.
 This fork was designed to be able to use Fmod without building Godot Engine !

 ![wowmeme]